AlexHakansson/alexanderhakansson/README.md

 To install the tool download from git hub.
 Edit the db_info.txt file with the usernames, host ips, and passwords required for your local database copy.

 ## Usage
+Once you have edited the db_info.txt file to access the databases, go to the folder containing app.py and run it in command line using "python app.py"

 The "Publications by Faculty" gets the number of publications for the top 10 professors at a given university.
 Simply select the university and keyword from the 2 drop down menus to perform you search.

 The "Faculty Spotlight" allows you to get the contact info of a professor as well as there most cited article.
 Simply select the professor's name you are interested in from the drop down menu to perform your search.